drhdev/rclone_backup_to_onedrive/README.md

 ---

-By following this comprehensive guide, even novice users can set up and run the `rclone_backup_to_onedrive.py` and `log2telegram.py` scripts with confidence.
+By following this comprehensive guide, eveyone should be able to set up and run the `rclone_backup_to_onedrive.py` and `log2telegram.py` scripts with confidence.
 Configuring `rclone` for `root` ensures that backups and monitoring operate seamlessly without encountering permission-related issues, especially when running via `root` cron jobs.
 The scripts' flexibility and detailed logging make them robust solutions for automated backups and real-time monitoring via Telegram.

 For any issues, contributions, or feature requests, please visit the [GitHub repository](https://github.com/drhdev/rclone_backup_to_onedrive).

 ---

 **Happy Backing Up and Monitoring!**